What Is Digital Adoption?

-And yet, as of today, employees are still spending an average of 22 minutes a day trying to figure out how to accomplish tasks while working with new applications, as demonstrated by a study published on Harvard Business Review.
+A study published on Harvard Business Review shows employees are spending an average of 22 minutes a day trying to figure out how to accomplish tasks while working with new applications.

-Now is the time for companies to prioritize activities that a) quickly onboard new employees, b) upskill existing employees, and c) tackle the challenges linked to data processing, customer intimacy, speed, and customer journey optimization.
+To tackle this, companies need to prioritize activities that a) quickly onboard new employees, b) upskill existing employees, and c) tackle the challenges linked to data processing, customer intimacy, speed, and customer journey optimization.

-Automation, ML, and AI require a new ecosystem of integrated applications that share and exchange information to provide and make sense of data in real time is required.
+In areas like Automation, Machine Learning, and Artificial intelligenceI, a new ecosystem of integrated applications that share and exchange information to provide and make sense of data in real time is required.
 And with that, the skills to navigate the software.

-The verdict is unfortunately harsh: It’s a case of adapt or die.
+The harsh verdict is that it’s a case of adapt or die for many businesses.
 Either companies successfully undergo transformation or they’ll perish.

 A recent IDC survey points out that 73% of companies believe they will either be out of business or marginalized if they don’t transform.
 Over two-thirds of them expect a digitally enabled competitor to gain a competitive advantage within the next five years.

 Over 20% said it is highly likely to happen in the next 12 months.